Updated: 12 hours ago

-Within this space, learning from training becomes value added.
-It encourages concrete actions within people, process and learning agendas.
+Within this space, learning from training becomes value-added.
+It encourages concrete actions within people, processes, and learning agendas.

 But what of these frameworks and mechanisms?

 In of themselves, they are useful to any organisation.
-However, in relation to D&I training and continuous learning programmes, they are of extreme relevance to embedding diversity and inclusive behaviours and supporting actions.
+However, in relation to D&I training and continuous learning programs, they are of extreme relevance to embedding diversity and inclusive behaviours and supporting actions.

-Frameworks and structures should be developed with an acknowledgement, of diversity and inclusion training or D&I assessment outcomes.
-This can be from support networks, such as staff diversity, diversity champions or as a result of an external diversity review.
+Frameworks and structures should be developed with an acknowledgment, of diversity and inclusion training or D&I assessment outcomes.
+This can be from support networks, such as staff diversity, diversity champions, or as a result of an external diversity review.